openlayers/ol-mapbox-style/README.md

 ### Font handling

-`ol-mapbox-style` cannot use PBF/SDF glyphs for `text-font` layout property, as defined in the Mapbox Style specification.
+`ol-mapbox-style` cannot use PBF/SDF glyphs for `text-font` layout property, as defined in the Mapbox/MapLibre Style specification.
 Instead, it relies on web fonts.
 A `ol:webfonts` metadata property can be set on the root of the Style object to specify a location for webfonts, e.g.

 ```js
 {